 You must report any criminal damage to your property to the police and get an incident number.
-You will be held responsible for the cost of the repair if this is not supplied.
+You will need a valid crime reference number if the police have been in attendance.
+You may be held responsible for the cost of the repair if this is not supplied.
 We strongly recommend you have Home Contents Insurance to cover your personal effects.
-You can find out more at https://www.thistletenants-scotland.co.uk or seek alternative options that suit your circumstances best.
+You can find out more at www.thistletenants-scotland.co.uk or seek alternative options that suit your circumstances best.